Rick Barry: College career

 Barry fielded over 30 scholarship offers before choosing the University of Miami in Coral Gables, Florida largely because the Hurricanes adhered to an up-tempo, pro-style system under head coach Bruce Hale, which was conducive to Barry's skill set and athleticism.
 It was there that the three-time All-American met his future wife Pamela, who was the daughter of the head coach.

 Barry averaged 19.0 points and 14.6 rebounds per game in his first season of eligibility.
 After those numbers made sizable jumps to 32.2 and 16.6 as a junior, he entered his final season as a consensus preseason All-America selection.
 Some believed that only his hair-trigger temper could prevent it.
 While widely lauded for his unselfishness and leadership, he had developed a reputation as something of a hothead, especially as it concerned the referees.

-A more mature and dominant Barry emerged in his final season.
 In December, the senior made headlines in the 1965 Hurricane Classic, in which he scored 14 of his team's final 17 points in an 80–73 defeat of Maryland in the championship game and was named Most Valuable Valuable of the tournament.
 Barry went on to lead the country with an average of 37.4 points per game, the third-highest mark in NCAA history at the time.
 Included were games of 59, 55, 54, 51 and 50 points as well as five others of 40 or more.
 His 475 rebounds (18.3 per game) also ranked No. 4 in the nation.

 While the Hurricanes rolled to a 22–4 record, the second best win percentage in school history, Barry and his teammates were ineligible for the NCAA tournament.
 The basketball program was on probation for one season, which limited his national recognition and opportunity to be the first overall pick in the 1965 NBA draft.

-Barry finished his college career with 2.298 points (29.8 per game) in 77 appearances, 61 in which he had 20 points or more.
+Barry finished his college career with 2,298 points (29.8 per game) in 77 appearances, 61 in which he had 20 points or more.
 He still owns 15 single-game, season or career records, including most points and most rebounds.
 In 1976, Barry was inducted into the University of Miami Sports Hall of Fame.
 His number 24 jersey is one of only two to have been retired by the university.